Home | Vegetation | Plant Species | Non-Vacular Plants

 Biological Soil Crust

-Biological soil crusts, also called cryptogamic crusts or cryptobiotic crusts, are complex associations of cyanobacteria, green and brown algae, lichens, mosses, microfungi, and other kinds of bacteria that grow in and on the soil in the open spaces between plants.
+Biological soil crusts, also called cryptogamic crusts or cryptobiotic crusts, are complex associations of cyanobacteria, green and brown algae, lichens, mosses, microfungi, bacteria, and other kinds of organisms that grow in and on the soil in the open spaces between plants.

-These organisms pioneer barren, open areas where nothing else can grow.
+These microorganisms colonize barren, open areas where nothing else can grow.
 The cyanobacteria and microfungi weave a network of filaments through the top few inches of soil.
-The filaments exude a mucilaginous sheath that binds loose sand and soil particles together, thereby stabilizing and protecting the soil surface from wind and water erosion.
+The filaments exude a mucilaginous sheath that binds loose sand and soil particles together, thereby stabilizing and protecting the soil surface from wind and water erosion, which helps to reduce blowing dust.

 Biological Soil Crust

-In addition to stabilizing the soil, the microbial community is important in the development of desert vegetation communities.
-As the microbes grow and die over time, they add organic matter to the soil, which aids in water retention and provides nutrients for desert plants.
-The cyanobacteria also convert atmospheric nitrogen to a form plants can use.
+The cyanobacteria also convert atmospheric nitrogen to a form that plants can use.
 The addition of nitrogen is important in desert ecosystems because nitrogen levels typically are low and often restrict the growth of plants.

 Biological Soil Crust